 Shopping addicts often have similar personality characteristics.
 They tend to be easily influenced, kindhearted, and polite to others.
 They also usually isolate themselves and are lonely.

-In many cases, they have low self-esteem, leading them to seek validation through material possessions.
-Once they make a purchase, their self-esteem temporarily increases, but once the feelings die down, it will go back to the pre-purchase level.
+In many cases, they have low self-esteem, which leads them to seek validation through material possessions.
+When they make a purchase, their self-esteem temporarily increases, but once the feelings die down, it goes right back to where it started.
+This drives them further and further into addiction since buying more things is the only way to “feed the craving”.

 How to Stop Shopping Addiction

-The first step, regardless of what addiction we’re talking about, is recognizing that there is a problem.
-If you know that your loved one has a shopping addiction, but they themselves don’t believe it and refuse to admit it, there’s not much you can do.
-Remember – the road to recovery cannot be forced, otherwise it might lead to the exact same behavior once the addict stops treatment.
+The first step, regardless of what addiction we’re talking about, is recognising that there is a problem.
+If you know that your loved one has a shopping addiction, but they don’t believe it and refuse to admit it, there’s not much you can do.
+Remember—the road to recovery cannot be forced.

 Better Finance Management

-A shopping addict will need help getting their finances in order, especially since the addiction is often accompanied by debts.
-First of all, it’s important to sit down and take a close look at the finances – do they have debt?
-Or maybe the financial difficulties didn’t go that far?
-Realizing what you’re dealing with can be very helpful in creating a plan of action.
+A shopping addict will need help getting their finances in order, especially since this addiction normally comes with debt.
+It’s important to sit down and take a close look at their finances—do they have debt?
+Figuring out what you’re dealing with can be very helpful in creating a plan of action.

 Also, developing healthier mechanisms is crucial, as if you focus on other ways to spend your free time or deal with negative emotions, you might find yourself less likely to dedicate that time to spending money.